art-test-stack/homemade_neural_network/README.md

 ## Usage

 This framework permits to easily create a neural network without coding, and to train it on any data.
-So, anyone who want to create a neural network but don't know how to code can use it has a first step to see how neural nets work !
+So, anyone who want to create a neural network but don't know how to code can use it as a first step to see how neural nets work !

 However, I don't recommand it it's better to code lol.